fnca-open-standards/ticket/Open-Ticket-Specification.md

 **Geometry** - all geometric information for the ticket.

-**Locate Information** - Locate instructions, remarks, and driving directions.
+**Marking Information** - Marking instructions, remarks, and driving directions.
 These are needed by the locator to properly locate the facilities.

 **Project** - Additional information about the excavation project.
 This is not required for the location, but is useful in damage prevention, such as whether or not explosives will be used, or the expected duration of the excavation.